Author: Roy Tsao

 “King, Father, Royal Dane”?
 Hamlet’s Dubious Father

-1.“Where else in Shakespeare,” A.C.
+1. “Where else in Shakespeare,” A.C.
 Bradley once asked, “is there anything like Hamlet’s adoration of his father?
 His words melt into music whenever he speaks of him.”
-Really? t may be, as Bradley insists, that the prince waxes lyrical whenever he has occasion to speak of his father’s high qualities, but that doesn’t mean they…
+Really?
+It may be true that the prince waxes lyrical whenever he has occasion to speak of the former king’s high qualities, but how well did the…

 -